eric8979/khu_note_2023_01/compiler/lexical_analysis.md

 - Reserved words cannot be used as identifiers.

 #### Lexer
-- Lexical Analyzer
+- LEXical analyzER
 - The first phase of Compilation!
-(Lexical analysis)
+- Scan and identify a finite set of valid tokens that belong to the language in hand.
 - Turns the Source code into a stream of Tokens.
+- Generates an error if a token is invalid.
-- How to implement
+- How to build a Lexer
 	- Write from scratch
-	- Use Lexical Analyzer Generator
+	- Use Lexical Analyzer Generator with regular expressions.
-		- Put Regular Expressions in the generator.
+ - Implementing Lexer
+	 - Specify each lexical token using [[regular_expression]].
+	 - Using regular expression strings, [[finite_automata]] processes input strings and reaches its final state.